-- Volcano Boarding in Nicaragua
+- Volcano-boarding in Nicaragua 🇳🇮

-- The Swing at the Edge of the World in Ecuador
+- The Swing at the Edge of the World in Ecuador 🇪🇨

-- Mountain Carting in Switzerland
+- Mountain Carting in Switzerland 🇨🇭

 Mountain Carting was probably the most memorable of all my adventures.
 Despite a slight mishap…

-4.)
-A mishap you say?
+A mishap, you say?
 Explain!

 The carts don’t have pedals, motors, or a seatbelt, so it’s just you, gravity, and two handbrakes (one on each side).
-I jump in and I'm soon coasting down the mountain with the wind in my face and a sensational view of the countryside.
+I jump in, and I'm soon coasting down the mountain with the wind in my face and a sensational view of the countryside.
 I’m picking up speed and loving every second of it, breaking slightly to drift around corners and releasing the brakes to reach top speed once again.

-Suddenly, a particularly sharp turn, and I'm moving entirely too fast.
+Suddenly, there's a particularly sharp turn, and I'm moving entirely too fast.
 Add that to the fact that my brakes weren’t great, and you have a recipe for a disaster.
 I squeezed the right break a tad harder than I squeezed the left one and the next thing I knew I was spiraling horribly out of control and heading straight off the cliff!

-I realized my backpack was still strapped to the cart so I had to hike all the way down a steep mountain and then all the back up in hot and humid temperatures in high altitude (I left the cart, no way I could push it back up.
+I realized my backpack was still strapped to the cart, so I had to hike all the way down a steep mountain and then all the way back up in hot and humid temperatures in high altitude (I left the cart, no way I could push it back up.
 The workers told me to leave it and that they would retrieve it later).

 Definitely check out MAPD Episode 5 Part 1 to see it all play out.
 Skip to 34:08.

 Definitely both.
-They support me and love the fact that I aspire to see as much of the world as possible, but at the same time they worry about my safety and wellbeing.
+They support me and love the fact that I aspire to see as much of the world as possible, but at the same time, they worry about my safety and wellbeing.

-My brother and cousins usually travel with me and we are very protective of each other, so we are usually in good hands when navigating around and mingling with locals etc. We of course can’t always protect each other during extreme activities so naturally our family was nervous watching us sled down volcanoes and cart down mountains.
+My brother and cousins usually travel with me, and we are very protective of each other, so we are usually in good hands when navigating around and mingling with locals, etc. We, of course, can’t always protect each other during extreme activities, so, naturally, our family was nervous watching us sled down volcanoes and cart down mountains.

-MAPD is a documentary style travel vlog created to inspire viewers to seize the day every day, and to inspire my fellow African-American millennials in particular to broaden our horizons and look beyond domestic party hot spots when traveling.
+MAPD is a documentary-style travel vlog created to inspire viewers to seize the day every day, and to inspire my fellow African-American millennials, in particular, to broaden our horizons and look beyond domestic party hot spots when traveling.

-The name MAPD stands for Make Art Precede Death, and is inspired by a quote from a man named Arsene Wenger who once said:
+The name MAPD stands for Make Art Precede Death and is inspired by a quote from a man named Arsene Wenger, who once said:

 “The only way to deal with death is to transform everything that precedes it into art.”

-I found it a beautifully fitting mantra to live by, especially as it pertains to traveling and from it my vlog was born!
+I found it a beautifully fitting mantra to live by, especially as it pertains to traveling, and, from it, my vlog was born!

 I am frustrated by the reluctance of some black millennials to venture into the world due to irrational fears and misinformation.
-It seemed that too often when I saw some young black travelers (there are many exceptions of course), they were frequenting the same few party spots: Miami, Vegas, Cancun, and Dominican Republic.
+It seemed that too often when I saw some young black travelers (there are many exceptions, of course), they were frequenting the same few party spots: Miami, Vegas, Cancun, and the Dominican Republic.

 I’m not an elitist or travel-shamer, but it always bothered me slightly that there seemed to be a real divide.

-Above all though, I want all MAPD viewers (not just fellow young black travelers) to realize how accessible travel really is.
+Above all, though, I want all MAPD viewers (not just fellow young black travelers) to realize how accessible travel really is.

-As a society we're spoon-fed an ideology that working a 9-5 job and working your way up the corporate ranks is all life has to offer.
-I aim to show that travel is not reserved for the rich and famous and retired and that with the right preparation, normal every day people can and do travel the world.
+As a society, we're spoon-fed an ideology that working a 9-5 job and working your way up the corporate ranks is all life has to offer.
+I aim to show that travel is not reserved for the rich and famous and retired and that with the right preparation, normal, everyday people can and do travel the world.

 Staying in hostels and AirBnBs instead of hotels and resorts, finding flash sales and error flights to secure low prices, implementing budget hacks, packing light ;), and using public transportation help make travel as affordable as possible.
-I share these tips and tricks to the viewers to make MAPD a really relatable platform.The only way to deal with death is to transform everything that precedes it into art.
+I share these tips and tricks with the viewers to make MAPD a really relatable platform.The only way to deal with death is to transform everything that precedes it into art.
 Click To Tweet

 So, a huge question: you must have travel insurance, right?